48productions/Simply-Love-SM5/README.md

 ## About

-Simply Spud is a fork of the Simply Love StepMania 5 theme for the part of the post-ITG community that also happens to love potatoes.
+Simply Spud is a StepMania/Outfox theme that focues on:

-It features more visual flair, and MANY UI changes to make the theme more suitable for casual/intermediate play on a public cabinet (though it'll work fine on home setups, too!)
+ * A balance of simplicity and stylistic flair
+ * An intuitive menu design for casual players, with useful features for pro players

+A fork of Simply Love SM5, it adds several layers of flair and polish while sharing some of the original's simplistic charm and most of its core features for pro players.

 ---

 Current major changes:
-  * Support for StepMania 5.3 (for improved performance/stability and new features)
+  * Supports Outfox (formerly StepMania 5.3, for improved performance and new features)
+  * Overhauled aesthetics - nearly every screen has more animation and stylistic flair
-  * Overhauled to greatly improve casual play experience, including:
+  * Overhauled play experience
-   * [Improved style selection](https://i.imgur.com/9VP89ps.png) - Casual and ITG mode are now Beginner and Pro mode, the default changes when using a memory card.
+   * [Improved style selection](https://i.imgur.com/9VP89ps.png) - Casual and ITG mode are now Beginner and Pro mode.
+FA+/StomperZ are still available in Pro mode.
-   * [Tweaks to Casual Mode's music wheel](https://i.imgur.com/ttb5uz6.png) (it now has a more standard cover flow-style look)
-   * A simplified casual mode option menu, and other UI tweaks to the casual music wheel
-   * Default songs now affect *all* play modes
-   * Pump/ITG-style option to immediately fail players at a certain miss combo and kick them out of their set (configurable)
-  * A new font, and lots of new visual tweaks and additional animation flair across the theme
+   * [Overhauled Casual Mode](https://i.imgur.com/ttb5uz6.png) - now features a cover-flow style song list and improved difficulty selection
+   * [Reworked Pro Mode] - More open and visually stylized song selection, separate difficulty selection
   * An optional potato-inspired visual style to go along with the other styles (hearts, arrows, thonk, etc)

+Other useful features and tools for public cab operators:
+  * Configurable song rating scales/group descriptions on the music wheel, can color song titles based on rating scale
+  * Default songs for profileless players now affect *all* play modes
+  * Can optionally auto-fail players at 30/51 miss combo (for players that walk away from the cab mid-song)
   * A News feature, to show configurable images in the attract mode loop and to players with memory cards

-Other changes include:
-  * Splash text on the title screen
-  * More player-facing prompts to use a USB drive (when configured)
-  * New menu music option, independent of the visual style in use
-  * Configurable descriptions/rating scale information for song groups
   * "Modfile" groups - Gives modfiles colored titles, and shows a warning to new players.
-  * Tweaks to the attract loop, including demo play (SM5 lets you set demo songs by adding a course named "Simply-Potato-SM5")
+  * Tweaks to the attract loop, including demo play (set the songs to play by adding a course named "Simply-Potato-SM5")
   * Cab lighting test in the service menu
   * Many more easter eggs and bug fixes!

 Do note that while the original Simply Love theme was translated into several languages, Simply Spud (at the moment at least) only has English translations for the new lines of text.
-Expect errors if you're using a language other than English, sorry!

 ## Special Thanks